-- (1) Types: Government agency (organization) and unit organization validation (OV) SSL/TLS type server application software certificate. - (2) Assurance level: The Government TLS Certification Authority (GTLSCA) issues assurance level 3 certificates defined by the certificate issuance policy in accordance with Certificate Policy for the Chunghwa Telecom ecommerce Public Key Infrastructure assurance level 3 operations. - (3) Scope of use: The SSL/TLS certificates issued by the GTLSCA primarily serve as a security mechanism for identification and provide the domain name and administration unit to relying parties to identify the subscriber's internet servers.
-The subscriber and relying parties only need to carefully use the certificates issued by the GTLSCA and exclude the scope of use restrictions and prohibitions of the GTLSCA CPS. - 2.
-Major liability items:
+- (1) Types: Government agency (organization) and unit organization validation (OV) TLS server application software certificate. - (2) Assurance level: Government TLS Certification Authority (GTLSCA) issues assurance level 3 certificates defined by the certificate issuance policy in accordance with Certificate Policy for the Chunghwa Telecom ecommerce Public Key Infrastructure assurance level 3 operations. - (3) Scope of use: The TLS certificates issued by GTLSCA primarily serve as a security mechanism for identification and provide the domain name and administration unit to relying parties to identify the subscriber's internet servers.
+The subscriber and relying parties only need to carefully use the certificates issued by GTLSCA and exclude the scope of use restrictions and prohibitions of this CPS.

+2. Major liability items:

-- (1) The GTLSCA assumes no liability for any consequences arising from the use of certificates by subscribers or relying parties outside of the scope of the GTLSCA CPS. - (2) Regarding liability for damages arising from the use of certificates by subscribers or relying parties, liability of the GTLSCA for damages shall be limited to that set down in relevant laws and regulations. - (3) The GTLSCA assumes no liability for any damages arising from a force majeure or other events not attributable to the GTLSCA. - (4) Unless otherwise stipulated by the law, the GTLSCA assumes the legal responsibility arising from registration work conducted by the RA. - (5) In the event that a relying party suffers damages due to provision of incorrect information by the subscriber, the subscriber shall assume sole legal responsibility. - (6) If a subscriber certificate must be revoked or reissued, the GTLSCA shall be immediately notified and relevant regulations of the GTLSCA CPS shall be followed.
-The subscriber shall bear legal responsibility for use of the certificate prior to the change. - 3.
-Other important matters: - (1) In the event that the GTLSCA needs to temporarily halt part of its certification services due to system maintenance, conversion or expansion, the GTLSCA will post a notice at the repository and notify subscribers.
-Subscribers and relying parties may not use this event as a reason to request compensation from the GTLSCA.
+(1) GTLSCA assumes no liability for any consequences arising from the use of certificates by subscribers or relying parties outside of the scope of this CPS.

+- (2) Regarding liability for damages arising from the use of certificates by subscribers or relying parties, liability of GTLSCA for damages shall be limited to that set down in relevant laws and regulations. - (3) GTLSCA assumes no liability for any damages arising from a force majeure or other events not attributable to GTLSCA. - (4) Unless otherwise stipulated by the law, GTLSCA assumes the legal responsibility arising from registration work conducted by the RA. - (5) In the event that a relying party suffers damages due to provision of incorrect information by the subscriber, the subscriber shall assume sole legal responsibility. - (6) If a subscriber certificate must be revoked or reissued, GTLSCA shall be immediately notified and relevant regulations of this CPS shall be followed.
+The subscriber shall bear legal responsibility for use of the certificate prior to the change.

+3. Other important matters:

+(1) In the event that GTLSCA needs to temporarily halt part of its certification services due to system maintenance, conversion or expansion, GTLSCA will post a notice at the repository and notify subscribers.
+Subscribers and relying parties may not use this event as a reason to request compensation from GTLSCA.